 "One of the aspects of Stevenson that I’ve enjoyed the most is the opportunity to create a legacy for yourself rather than just be a number," Bryson says.
 "There is an opportunity here for all students to become leaders but it calls for us to go that extra MILE to make it happen."

-Bryson S. Barksdale, who will earn his B.S. in psychology in May 2018, has had an exceptional college experience, thanks to both his own drive and the resources provided by Stevenson University.
-Capping the many activities and projects Bryson has participated in was his appointment this year by Governor Larry Hogan as the lone student member of Maryland Higher Education Commission to represent not only Stevenson but all college students in Maryland.
-His one-year term as Student Commissioner for MHEC began on July 1, 2017.
+Bryson S. Barksdale, who earned his B.S. in psychology in spring 2018, had an exceptional college experience thanks to both his own drive and the resources provided by Stevenson University.
+Capping the many activities and projects Bryson participated in was his appointment in 2017 by Governor Larry Hogan as the lone student member of Maryland Higher Education Commission to represent not only Stevenson but all college students in Maryland.
+His one-year term as Student Commissioner for MHEC began in summer 2017.

 Bryson, from Waldorf, Md., says that he has lived by a quote from Mark Twain during his four years at Stevenson: "'Whenever you find yourself on the side of the majority, it is time to pause and reflect.'
 It has always been a passion of mine to stand out from the crowd and push the envelope."